 I have been published in several anthologies, won some contests and honorable mentions.
 I can research for hours, discovering information about writing, writers, and publishing.
 I delight in sharing my findings with you on The Write Spot Blog.

 The Write Spot is mostly me, Marlene.
 Your contributions as guest bloggers and book reviewers are a joy to read.

 In the summer of 1966 I took a chance and went on a blind date.
 On a sunny Saturday, my date and I went to the Santa Cruz Boardwalk, returned to San Francisco and enjoyed dinner at Tad's Steak house on Powell Street, a few feet away from the only moving historical monument: the cable cars.
 Jim and I married in 1969.
 We live in rural Northern California where our three children grew up and our granddaughters visit Camp Cullen.

 When I'm not writing or reading, I love to work in the garden, pulling weeds, and occasionally being creative with new plantings.
 I love tugging at weeds and hearing the sllrrp as they surrender their grip and let go.

 Writing is a lot like weeding . . . let go and release.
 With freewriting, there is no worry about the end product; just enjoy the moment of complete surrender.
 When seedling-writings have sprouted, it's time for editing, which is a lot like pruning.
 When I'm pruning a rose bush, I make a few snips, then stand back to see how it's shaping up.
-It's the same with editing. . . . make a few changes, then re-read.
+It's the same with revising . . . make a few changes, then re-read and re-write.
 Keep what's good and continue pruning until the piece has shaped to satisfaction.